Skip to main content

 Kintpuash, or Captain Jack of the Modocs

-O'Reilly's ire was raised in spring 1873 when he learned about the murder of innocent Madoc men, women and children living on the Northern California/ Oregon.
-The Modocs, led by Kintpuash, also known as Captain Jack, had left the reservation in Oregon they had been sent to, and moved back to their native land in California, where they had lived for generations.
-A prolonged battle broke out with the U.S. Army, and during the fighting, US General Edward Canby was killed.
+O'Reilly's ire was raised in spring 1873 when he learned about the murder of innocent Madoc men, women and children living on the Northern California/ Oregon border.
+The Modocs were led by Kintpuash, also known as Captain Jack.
+After being reluctantly relocated to a reservation in Oregon, the Modocs moved back to their native land in California.
+Prolonged negotiations and skirmishes with the U.S. Army ensued and at one point Captain Jack ambushed and killed US General Edward Canby.
 When a group of volunteer soldiers were transporting Modoc prisoners back to the reservation, the Modocs were set upon by local militia and killed.

 O'Reilly wrote in a June 1873 editorial: